AbdulH0423/AbdulH0423/README.md

 ## Hi there 👋

 # I'm Abdul-Hameed Zainud-deen Ebrahim, Also known as Zain.
-Im am currently a Technical Analyst and owner for EAM-IT (pty) LTD.
+Im am currently a Technical Analyst and owner at EAM-IT (pty) LTD.
 ## At the moment we(my company and i) specialise in network and hardware maitainence and installation.

 ### 🔭 I am a Qualified Cyber Security Analyst, Desktop technician and aspiring full-stack Web Developer.